espinoco/AlarmOn/README.md

 too. :) Any feedback you have about using AlarmOn would be greatly appreciated.

-### Objectives

-* Use Android API level 14+.

-* Use Android support libraries.

-* Fix bugs for existing features.

-* Use modern features like floating action buttons, snack bars, etc.

-* Keep alive and actualized this awesome app.

-### TODO

-* Complete xml translations.

-* Comments as javadocs documentation and remove trivial comments.

 ### Debug mode

 There is a debug mode for the debug build type on application